-Brands choose animation to express their message for many reasons: because animation has explanatory power, because it captures the imagination, because it’s timeless and compelling.
-Once animation has been chosen, however, there are still important decisions to be made.
-To wit, you will need to choose an animated video technique and style that is right for your message and brand.
+You’ll need to select an animated video technique and style that fits your message and brand.
 At IdeaRocket, we tend to think about animation as falling into five main categories: 2D, 3D, whiteboard, motion graphics, and stop motion.
-Each one brings its own flavor to your content, and each one poses different production challenges.
+Each one brings its own flavor to your content.

 2D animation uses a series of flat images sequenced together to create the illusion of movement.
 Traditional 2D animation was made up of images drawn on transparent paper.
 This hand-drawing process was time-consuming.
 How time-consuming?
 It took three years for Disney animators to produce Snow White and the Seven Dwarfs, the first feature-length animated film.

 Computers can help speed the process, but the animators still draw the images frame-by-frame.
 This means that 2D animation can be expensive and time consuming.
 If you’re working on a compressed timeline or a tight budget, 2D animation might not be right for you.

 While all styles of animation excel at storytelling, 2D animation might be particularly suited to emotionally engaging stories.
 Because the style tends to be less flashy, viewers can focus more on the characters and their interactions.

 The classic look of 2D animation might not be right for all brands.
 If your brand is edgy, modern, or technology-focused, you might see better results with another animation style.
 If you’re looking for stunning effects or intense action, 3D might be a better choice.

 2D character styles